Restaurant owners fear prolonged shutdown

 The Crayola Experience is slated to reopen January 4th, when these latest restrictions are scheduled to be lifted.

-However, Bansal, like many other restaurant owners, fear the shutdown will be extended.
+However, Bansal, like many other restaurant owners, fears the shutdown will be extended.